viranmalaka/cocktail-book/README.md

 - [x] use only latest functional components and hooks
 - [x] handle loading uis
 - [x] handle error uis
+- [x] Use React lazy loading for code splitting and improve loading speed.
 - [x] handle not found / empty pages correctly
 - [x] unit test coverage up to 98%
 - [x] separate component as functional and UI only